anthonykashkin/StandUpperBot/README.md

 For build using gradle.
 You can build `standupper.tar` by `gradle build`.
 In this archive will be one fat jar with script `standupper.sh` and Readme.txt.

 # Run
 `tar -xf standupper.tar`.
 Chat with @botfather in Telegram to create bot and get TOKEN.
 Then enter this token into config file.
-File location look in Readme.txt
+File location look in Readme.txt.
+For run bot use `nohup standupper.sh &`